NBI Ireland: Rural Internet through the NBI rollout

 Fibre speeds are on average ten times faster than copper-based ADSL connections

-With the increasing scarcity of traditional ADSL connections, it is starting to look like those who prefer to keep a fixed-line connection rather than mobile or satellite broadband are likely to make the jump to fibre sooner or later, just another reason to see if you can opt into the NBI rollout before your internet connection is left lagging behind.
+With the increasing scarcity of traditional ADSL connections, it is starting to look like those who prefer to keep a fixed-line connection rather than mobile broadband or WiFi dongle with 5G integration or satellite broadband are likely to make the jump to fibre sooner or later, just another reason to see if you can opt into the NBI rollout before your internet connection is left lagging behind.

 We would all love to get faster internet as soon as possible, and the NBI rollout is set to be a great success in satisfying this desire.
 Currently, the NBI rollout is divided into 227 deployment areas, 33 of which so far are rolled out.
 To get check where the NBI rollout is up to in your area, you can view this NBI rollout map, which shows you exactly what developmental or deployment stage each county is at.